-Brighton remains committed to continuing to serve children with special needs in San Antonio even during this time of crisis and uncertainty by launching a new online therapy program.
+Brighton remains committed to continuing to serve children with special needs in San Antonio even during this time of crisis and uncertainty by launching a new online therapy program to provide telehealth therapy services.

 “Not knowing how long we will be on lock down in San Antonio is overwhelming for everyone, but especially for families who have children with special needs.
 We wanted to step up and ensure that our families still had access to our team of experts and would feel confident in knowing that while the outside world is at a bit of a standstill their child’s developmental progress could continue moving forward.”
 Kim Jefferies, Brighton Center’s Chief Executive Officer